-In an age when flexibility, good communication and mobility is key when considering ICT provision for the government, some organisations are beginning to turn towards the regular use of tablet PCs for their daily work needs.
+In an age when flexibility, good communication and mobility is key when considering ICT provision for the NHS, some healthcare organisations are beginning to turn towards the regular use of tablet PCs for their daily work needs.

-With this in mind, the future of flexible ways of working within government was boosted this week when Microsoft unveiled Surface: PCs built to be the ultimate stage for Windows.
+With this in mind, the future of flexible ways of working within healthcare was boosted this week when Microsoft unveiled Surface: PCs built to be the ultimate stage for Windows.

 Company executives, speaking at the launch in Hollywood, showed two Windows tablets and accessories that feature significant advances in industrial design and attention to detail.
 Surface is designed to seamlessly transition between consumption and creation, without compromise.
 It delivers the power of amazing software with Windows and the feel of premium hardware in one exciting experience.

 So let’s take a closer look at what this new kid on the block offers…

 Advances in Industrial Design